zx80/json-schema-utils/README.md

 This script is extracted from [JSON Schema Stats](https://github.com/clairey-zx81/json-schema-stats) which has been update to depend on this module.

-TODO be less agressive on issues inside `if`.

 ## JSON Prettyprinter

 ```sh